 High Memory Usage

-The Java virtual machine will tend to use maximum allowable memory (specified by -xMx parameter on JVM start).
+The Java virtual machine will tend to use the maximum allowable memory (specified by -xMx parameter on JVM start).
 This doesn't mean that MailArchiva is using that amount of memory.
-It is typically using up far less (<90MB per instance).
+It is typically using far less (<90MB per instance).
 It merely means that the JVM garbage collector is not deallocating available memory for performance reasons.

 Garbage collection of memory consumes resources.
-Under normal configuration, the JVM defers the freeing up of memory until it needs to, so as to ensure that the process is running efficiently.
+Under normal configuration, the JVM defers the freeing up of memory until it needs to, to ensure that the process is running efficiently.
 From the Process Viewer, MailArchiva may appear to be using a large amount of memory.
 This is only because the -xMx parameter specified in the startserver script, told the JVM to go ahead and use a large amount of memory.

 To reduce the amount of memory that MailArchiva uses, lower the amount of maximum memory specified as described in Memory Settings.